carloskaustin/Gun-Violence-In-US-Cities/README.md

 - Yearly trends showed fluctuations across time, though 2018 data is incomplete and should be interpreted with caution.

-📂 Repository Structure
+## 📂 Repository Structure
-- analysis.ipynb   # Jupyter Notebook with code, analysis, and plots
+- US Murders.ipynb   # Jupyter Notebook with code, analysis, and plots
 - README.md        # Project overview (this file)